The occARU model

 Assessing model fit

-Posterior predictions can be produced for both y_{ijs} and Q_{is} := \sum_{j=1}^J y_{ijs}, by setting the argument ppc = c("Q", "y", "both", "none") in fit_model().
-This facilitates posterior predictive checking, i.e. via the bayesplot package (Gabry et al. 2025).
+Posterior predictions can be produced for both y_{ijs} and Q_{is} := \sum_{j=1}^J y_{ijs}, by setting the argument ppc = c("Q", "y", "both", "none") in occARU().
+This facilitates posterior predictive checking, i.e. via the bayesplot package (Gabry et al. 2025), and an occARU-specific pp_check() function plots “rootograms” by site or region (Kleiber and Zeileis 2016).
 Additionally, the log prior density of the prior hyperparameters is stored (lprior), facilitating prior predictive checking via the priorsense package (Kallioinen et al. 2023).

 Priors